Student Transfer Process (English)

 - Upon receiving a permit for transfer into the district that has been approved by the student's district of residence, or upon receiving a written request from the parent/guardian of a district student who wishes to enroll in another district, the Superintendent or designee shall review the request and may approve or deny the permit subject to the terms and conditions of the Inter-district Attendance Agreement.

 - The Inter-district Transfer form is to be used if a parent/guardian wants his/her child to go to a school outside their HOME district.
+You can look up your district of residence here.

-- The WESD District Office will also mail to parents/guardians: 1) a letter to the parent(s) confirming approval of the Inter-district Transfer request; 2) a copy of the approved Inter-district Transfer form; and 3) a Behavior Contract that needs to be signed/dated by the parent and the student and returned to the school office where you child will be enrolling.
+- The WESD District Office will mail to parents/guardians: 1) a letter to the parent(s) confirming approval of the Inter-district Transfer request; 2) a copy of the approved Inter-district Transfer form; and 3) a Behavior Contract that needs to be signed/dated by the parent and the student and returned to the school office where you child will be enrolling.

 Intra-district Transfer Request (English Intra-district Transfer Form)